Difficulty

 • Resistant to chestnut blight and phytopthora root rot.

-Qing is quite susceptible to delayed graft failure, even on rootstock of its own species (mollissima).
+Qing is quite susceptible to delayed graft failure, even on rootstocks from its own species (mollissima).

 European Chestnut: Castanea sativa